 Clarification came quickly from the official blog Google's:

-Ever since we Launched the Google Apps suite for businesses two years ago, it's had a service level agreement, 24 / 7 support, and has met or exceeded all the other Standards of non-beta software.
+Ever since we launched the Google Apps suite for businesses two years ago, it’s had a service level agreement, 24/7 support, and has met or exceeded all the other standards of non-beta software.
 More Than 1.75 one million companies around the world run off their business on Google Apps, Including Google.
-That we've come to appreciate the beta tag just doesn't fit for large enterprises that aren't keen to run their business on software that sounds like it's still in the trial phase.
-So we've Efforts Focused on Reaching our our high bar for Taking products out of beta, and all the applications in the Apps suite have now met That mark.
+We've come to appreciate that beta tag just doesn't fit for large enterprises that aren't keen to run their business on software that sounds like it's still in the trial phase.
+So we’ve focused our efforts on reaching our high bar for taking products out of beta, and all the applications in the Apps suite have now met that mark.